GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 :::{grid-item-card}
 #### Available data

-> insert data link

-Download the data for this exercise [here]() and unzip the folder
+Download the data for this exercise [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Exercise_2.zip) and unzip the folder

 In the data subfolder (\data\input), you will find the data you need to start the exercise.